whistler585/docker-cacti/README.md

 Them you can log-in admin/admin, Please change the password and when installing double check the path to Spine binary that suppose to be /usr/local/spine/bin/spine.

+## Configuring Spine :

+Go to Configuration -> Settings and click on the Paths tab.

+Under the Alternate Poller Path, set the following:

+    Spine Binary File Location = /usr/local/spine/bin/spine
+    Spine Config File Path = /usr/local/spine/etc/spine.conf

+Click Save at the bottom right.

+Last is to make spine the active poller.
+Switch to the Poller tab and click on the drop down menu for Poller Type.Select spine and click save in the bottom right.

 ## To install plugins on cacti :

 To access the container from the server that the container is running

      $ docker exec -it container_id /bin/bash

-change directory to plugins directory of the cacti ubuntu
+change directory to plugins directory of the cacti

-     $ cd /usr/share/cacti/site/plugins/
+     $ cd /opt/cacti/plugins/

 download and unpack plugins